hansiWee/C-appdevelop/README.md

 # C-appdevelop
 This is my very first project with GUI.
-It is basic application for passport issuing system for immigration and Emigrationdepartment.
+It is basic application for passport issuing system for immigration and Emigration department.